-- 1. From the menu toolbar, click Configuration > Security > RTSP Authentication. - 2.
-Under Authentication, select Enable or Disable in the drop-down list to enable or disable the RTSP authentication. - 3.
+- 1. From the menu toolbar, click Configuration > Security > RTSP Authentication. - Select the Authentication type Enable or Disable in the drop-down list to enable or disable the RTSP authentication. - 3.
 Click Save to save the changes.

 IP address filter

 This function allows you to give or deny access rights to defined IP addresses.
 For example, the camera is configured so that only the IP address of the server hosting the video management software is allowed to be accessed.